kwi11iams/MongoDB-University/README.md

 ]
 ```
 As they were not all unique, variant urls were generated using the ObjectID which is a unique value for each variant
+### Adding X or Y chromosomes
+All the variants already in the database have numerical chromosomes.
+The chromosome field was edited to take both integers and strings, and list both alphanumerically.